meshtastic/c-sharp/README.md

-  factory-reset                          Factory reset configuration of the device fixed-position <lat> <lon> <altitude>  Set the device to a fixed position [default: 0] text <message>                         Send a text message from the device
+  factory-reset                          Factory reset configuration of the device fixed-position <lat> <lon> <altitude>  Set the device to a fixed position [default: 0] text <message>                         Send a text message from the device reset-nodedb                           Reset the node db of the devicee
 ```

 ### Example of `Meshtastic.Cli info` output with default console output level